deliacocalia-visma/DMS-Tool/README.md

 table3: to-globaldata
 ```

-In this example, table1 and table3 will be replicated from the source endpoint to the target endpoint, while table2 will be replicated from the target endpoint to the source endpoint.
+In this example, table1 and table3 will be replicated from the source endpoint to the target endpoint, while table2 will be replicated from tripletex to globaldata, while table 2 will be replicated from globaldata to tripletex.

 If you remove a table from the table_names.yml file, the corresponding DMS Task will be stopped, and a notification will be sent to inform the teams through Slack.